 The other advantage provided by our discount is the capital gain we get if the borrower ever refinances or sells the property.
 Even though we only paid $45,835 for this note, the borrower owes us $95,000.
 So, if the borrower ever moves or refinances, we get paid the balance of the loan.
 That would result in a gain of over 100%.

 You can see why we get excited about this business model.
 It combines strong cash flow with great capital protection.
 And, if you invest in a note fund like ours, then your investment is spread across many different notes in different geographies.
+To learn more about the strategy behind investing in notes, check out our mortgage note investing guide.

 If you want to learn more about our Income Fund and see several other examples of mortgages in the portfolio, be sure to watch our free deep-dive webinar.